-In Q2, CAEATFA formally requested that the CPUC re-authorize the Nonresidential Program to allow large commercial and nonresidential entities access to GoGreen Financing.
-A response from the CPUC is anticipated in 2023.
+In Q2, as part of the Clean Energy Financing Proceeding (R.20.08.022) CAEATFA formally requested that the CPUC re-authorize the Nonresidential Program to allow large commercial and nonresidential entities to access GoGreen Financing.
+A response from the CPUC is anticipated in early 2023.

-The Public Buildings/Large Commercial Financing Program, as it is now referred to, would support financing for properties in the large commercial and MUSH (municipal, university, schools, and hospitals) sectors.
+The Public Buildings/Large Commercial Financing Program would support financing for properties in the large commercial and MUSH (municipal, university, schools, and hospitals) sectors.
 If authorized, this program would allow these types of facilities to use the existing On-Bill Repayment (OBR) infrastructure for their financing.
+For more information, view the CHEEF Infrastructure section below.